cultureandempire/cultureandempire.github.io/cande.md

 * The lack of prosecutions for the financial fraud leading up to the 2009 crash.
 * The increasing gap between the very rich, and everyone else.

 And so on.
 These issues float around the media, sometimes making headlines, and politicians make vague gestures of concern, yet with little or no real passion.
-Only outliers seem to take these seriously, and these outliers get no airspace, no visibility.
+Only outliers seem to take these seriously, and these outliers get no airspace, no visibility except in the underground alternative media.
 It is as if the political establishment, along with the mainstream media, has come to undivided silent agreement that none of these issues matter.
 Of course, to the majority of people, that is those nominally electing those politicians, these issues are absolutely vital.

 It's not just the lack of fighting inside Congress and the Houses of Parliament that is historically atypical.
 It's the total suspension of normal political opportunism.
 When President Clinton was caught with his pants down, the response from the Republican party was ferocious and unrelenting.
 Yes, absurd, yet that is why we elect psychopaths to power.
 They are the only people we can count on to stick the knife into the other psychopaths when they see the chance.

-And yet, when Bush Jr.'s Republicans manipulated two elections, invaded two countries on false pretexts, allowed Wall Street to go metastatic, instituted torture, deleted his administration's official emails,... the response from Democrats was empty debate on safe topics, and then continuation of much the same policies under Barack Obama.
+And yet, after eight years of arguably the most criminal US regime ever, so far at least, the Democrats under Barack Obama stuck to empty debate on safe topics, engaged in dramatic theater over budgets and health-care, and then continued much the same policies.

-The only thing that will get hundreds of politicians to agree, for years, is a large external threat.
-As I explained in “Eyes of the Spider”, the threat of Global Terrorism is a ludicrous bogeyman, blown up to a multi-Trillion dollar industry.
-So-called "international terrorists" are either actors for the video camera, *agents provocateurs*, local insurgents fighting for local power, or some mix.
+The only thing that will get hundreds of politicians to agree, for years, is a larger bully.
+As I explained in “Eyes of the Spider”, the threat of Global Terrorism is a bogeyman, blown up to a multi-Trillion dollar industry.
+So-called "international terrorists" are, as I'll explain in “The Reveal”, mostly recruited and organized by the Spider itself.

 There are no alien invasions.
 And Washington and London certainly do not yet see the digital revolution as an existential threat.
 So what is going on?
 Why the decade-long suspension of the democratic process? *Why are the politicians not fighting?*

 I see two plausible answers.
 One, the US and UK turned mysteriously into socialist Scandinavian heavens of consensus politics.
 Two, the herds of politicians are being bullied by a larger, nastier predator.
 I think we can rule out the first option.
-The predator is, of course, the Spider, created by the Para-state as its Praetorian Guard, and like all imperial guards, itchy for the power it sees wielded so poorly every day.
+The predator is, of course, the Spider, built-up by the Para-state as its Praetorian Guard, and like all imperial guards, itchy for the power it sees wielded so poorly every day.

+A common response to hypotheses of large-scale plots is "Bah, conspiracy theories!
+Someone would talk."
+In fact there have been many whistle blowers who have talked, about large-scale plots of all colors.
+There is no lack of people who are willing to talk, and often provide very specific, detailed knowledge of crimes committed behind the curtains.
+The common factor with the whistle blowers is that the mainstream media ignores them unless their stories are pushed through alternative platforms so dramatically that they cannot be ignored.
+Chelsea née Bradley Manning disclosing crimes through WikiLeaks provides a well-known instance of this.

 One of the first significant NSA whistle blowers was [Russ Tice](https://en.wikipedia.org/wiki/Russ_Tice).
-He told us in December 2005, that the NSA and DIA (another three-letter agency) were spying on US citizens, something that was, and is, illegal.
+He told us in December 2005, that the NSA and DIA (another three-letter agency who I'll come back to in “The Reveal”) were spying on US citizens, something that was, and still is, illegal.
 The NSA then fired him, and rebuffed his claims.
 Today, we have corroboration of what he said, from Snowden and indeed from the NSA themselves.
 On June twentieth 2013, on the Boiling Frogs podcast, [Tice went much further](http://www.boilingfrogspost.com/2013/06/19/podcast-show-112-nsa-whistleblower-goes-on-record-reveals-new-information-names-culprits/), saying:

 > [The NSA] went after high ranking military officers.
 They went after members of congress.
-The Senate and the House - especially on the intelligence committees, and on the armed services committees and judicial.
+The Senate and the House -- especially on the intelligence committees, and on the armed services committees and judicial.
 But they went after other ones too.
 They went after lawyers and law firms.
 Heaps of lawyers and law firms.
 They went after judges.
 > One of the judges is now sitting on the supreme court that I had his wiretap information in my hand.
 Two are former FISA court judges.
 They went after state department officials.
-They went after people in the executive service that were part of the White House - their own people!
+They went after people in the executive service that were part of the White House -- their own people!
 > They went after anti-war groups.
 They went after US companies that do international business around the world.
 They went after US banking firms and financial firms that do international business.
 They went after NGOs like the Red Cross and people like that that go overseas and do humanitarian work.
 > They went after a few anti-war civil rights groups...
 This thing is incredible what the NSA has done.
 They've basically turned themselves -- in my opinion -- into a rogue agency that has J. Edgar Hoover capabilities on a monstrous scale on steroids.

 Structure defends itself.
 To be honest I'm surprised Russ Tice still lives.
 The alphabet agencies defend themselves, and their greatest threat is a cut to their funding, or oversight from politicians.
 Thus, their absolute first priority, before stopping any terror attacks, must be building up files on any individual with power.
 The Spider's "persons of interest" are not Chechen rebels, Somali militants, or Syrian fighters.
-I think the consistent failure to stop real attacks, such as the Boston Marathon bombing, shows that.
+I think the consistent failure to stop real attacks shows that.
 Their persons of interest are, as Tice says, members of congress, generals, judges, lawyers, journalists.

 Tice continued, "One of the papers that I held in my hand was to wiretap a bunch of numbers associated with a 40-something year old wanna-be Senator from Illinois," referring to the future President Barack Obama.
 Hence the reference to J. Edgar Hoover.
 As [Wikipedia says](http://en.wikipedia.org/wiki/J._Edgar_Hoover):